Cryptocurrency investing at Schwab

 - Consider a custodian that invests in your success.
 If you're thinking about becoming an independent advisor, contact us to learn more about the benefits of a custodial relationship with Schwab.

-All expressions of opinion are subject to change without notice in reaction to shifting market, economic, or geopolitical conditions.
-Data contained herein from third-party providers is obtained from what are considered reliable sources.
-However, its accuracy, completeness, or reliability cannot be guaranteed.
+All expressions of opinion are subject to change without notice in reaction to shifting market, economic or political conditions.
+Data contained herein from third party providers is obtained from what are considered reliable sources.
+However, its accuracy, completeness or reliability cannot be guaranteed.
 Supporting documentation for any claims or statistical information is available upon request.

 Examples provided are for illustrative purposes only and not intended to be reflective of results you can expect to achieve.